 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-The vast majority of graduates with a bachelor’s degree in teacher education are in employment two years after graduation.
-Very few are in further study or receiving a benefit, and the median salary at that point is 46,700.
+The vast majority of graduates with a bachelor’s degree in teacher education are in employment three years after graduation, with some overseas and some in further study.
+The median salary at that point is $48,000.